fahimfss/Hybrid_Local_Planner/README.md

 Before installing Gazebo, copy the [model_editor_models](https://github.com/fahimfss/Hybrid_Local_Planner/tree/main/model_editor_models) **folder** with it's contents to the **Home** directory (~/model_editor_models/)

-Gazebo works best with a Nvidia GPU and I used a RTX 3070 in my setup.
-Please make sure the gpu drivers are up to date before installing Gazebo.
-The instructions can be found here: https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation
+Gazebo works best with an Nvidia GPU, and I used an RTX 3070 in my setup.
+Please make sure the GPU drivers are up to date before installing Gazebo.
+The instructions for installing Gazebo can be found here: https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation
 **Note: Restart the terminal before installing Gazebo**